 They also can go through a legal transition to correct this error at birth.
 It is very important to never assume one’s labels though.
 Ask the person, if you have questions.
 I share only my experience here.
 Not all intersex people are alike.

 However, just because an intersex person does not agree with their birth assignment, does not always mean they relate to being transgender.
 Plus, again, some intersex people are assigned correctly at birth, and this too would not make them transgender.
 Therefore, like I shared above, intersex should never fall under the Transgender Umbrella, and I hope this stops.
-Although this group is no longer active, here is what Intersex Society of North America says about this topic: What’s the difference between being transgender or transsexual and having an intersex condition?
+This blog I wrong might also be helpful in understanding this concept: The Difference Between Transgender or Transexual and Being Born Intersex.